programminghistorian/ph-submissions/lessons/making-a-small-rdf-database.md

 ORDER BY ASC(?property)
 ```

-Partway down this alphabetized list, you'll notice that we used both `mydb:occupation` and `mydb:profession`.
+Some way down this alphabetized list, you'll notice that we used both `mydb:occupation` and `mydb:profession`.
 For our purposes, these two properties are synonymous.
 We can add a statement that establishes this equivalence.
-At the /update endpoint, execute this command, which inserts a line into the RDF file stating (using the [OWL](https://www.w3.org/TR/owl-ref/) ontology language) that `mydb:occupation` and `mydb:profession` mean the same thing:
+Execute this command, which inserts a line into the RDF file stating (using the [OWL](https://www.w3.org/TR/owl-ref/) ontology language) that `mydb:occupation` and `mydb:profession` mean the same thing:

 ```turtle
 PREFIX mydb: <http://mydb.org/schema#>